 Three Lasallian operations were severely impacted by the storm.
 In solidarity and through the financial assistance of collaborating schools around the world, these Lasallian educational ventures are emerging from the rubble.

 Colegio Joao XXIII

-	A primary and secondary school with more than 3,300 students, Colegio Joao XIII lost its roof along with the IT equipment and furniture which was in the instructional spaces.
-The school reopened on April 1st, giving priority to students who sit for their national exams at the end of the school year.
-Fortunately, all of the students are now back in class while new IT equipment is being procured.
+A primary and secondary school with more than 3,300 students, Colegio Joao XIII lost its roof along with the IT equipment and furniture in its instructional spaces.
+The school reopened on April 1st, prioritizing students who sit for their national exams at the end of the school year.
+All of the students are now back in class while new IT equipment is being procured.